ray-project/ray/doc/source/cluster/config.rst

 ``docker.worker_image``
 ~~~~~~~~~~~~~~~~~~~~~~~
-Docker image for the worker nodes to override the default :ref:`docker image <cluster-cluster-configuration-image>`.
+Docker image for the worker nodes to override the default :ref:`docker image <cluster-configuration-image>`.

 * **Required:** No
 * **Importance:** Low